psu/shortlet/README.md

 - Multiple actions with one click
 - Webpage manipulation without coding

-Shortlet comes as a Chrome extension, providing automatic webpage injection, a command palette and a settings UI.
+Shortlet comes as a Chrome/Firefox extension, providing automatic webpage injection, a command palette and a settings UI.

 ## Contents